 Here are some things you need to avoid doing before you set off.
 One of the best ways to ensure your RV stays in good condition is to do a walk around before you leave.
+This includes checking for any patio furniture or outdoor decor you may have left behind.

 Not Bringing in the Awning Before Moving